-Each car will have six passenger information screens, and each screen will be located near one of the side doors.
-These screens will be valuable to riders with hearing impairments as well as other BART riders.
-The screens will use pictograms whenever possible to best serve customers with limited English proficiency.
-In addition, key information and terminology, such as "next" and "delay", will be translated into Spanish, Chinese, Vietnamese, and Korean whenever standard pictograms are not available.
-For sight-impaired customers, essential information will come from higher quality, automated audio announcements.
+Each car has six passenger information screens, and each screen is located near one of the side doors.
+These screens are valuable to riders with hearing impairments as well as other BART riders.
+The screens use pictograms whenever possible to best serve customers with limited English proficiency.
+In addition, key information and terminology, such as "next" and "delay", is translated into Spanish, Chinese, Vietnamese, and Korean whenever standard pictograms are not available.
+For sight-impaired customers, essential information comes from higher quality, automated audio announcements.

 For passengers waiting on station platforms, the new trains will have exterior digital signs showing the route color and destination of the train, and exterior speakers will provide audio information.

-BART is currently working with Bombardier to develop and test an induction loop system.
-If the testing goes well, this system will transmit audio announcements and other BART information directly to receptive hearing aids and cochlear implants.
+The new train cars have an induction loop system that. transmits audio announcements and other BART information directly to receptive hearing aids and cochlear implants.